GeorgeWebDevCy/softone-woocommerce-integration/readme.txt

 == Description ==

-The Softone WooCommerce Integration plugin allows you to synchronize your WooCommerce store with Softone ERP system.
-It provides functionalities to sync customers, products, and orders between WooCommerce and Softone.
+The Softone WooCommerce Integration plugin connects WooCommerce to the Softone ERP system and keeps both platforms in sync.

+* Synchronise customers, products and orders using the Softone API.
+* Automatic cron-based sync runs in the background (products and menu every two minutes, customers and orders hourly).
+* Manual sync pages with progress indicators for customers, products and orders.
+* Navigation menu sync mirrors the WooCommerce product category hierarchy under your main menu.
+* Creates a **product_brand** taxonomy and assigns Softone brand data to products.
+* Logs every API request with an admin page for reviewing and clearing logs.

 == Installation ==